-Patricia A. Cassano is a professor of epidemiology and nutrition and interim director of the Division of Nutritional Sciences at Cornell University, professor of healthcare policy and research at the Weill Cornell Medical College, and director of graduate studies for the graduate field of epidemiology in the Cornell University Graduate School.
+Patricia A. Cassano is a professor of epidemiology and nutrition and director of the Division of Nutritional Sciences at Cornell University, professor of healthcare policy and research at the Weill Cornell Medical College, and director of graduate studies for the graduate field of epidemiology in the Cornell University Graduate School.
 Dr. Cassano directs the Summer Institute: she works collaboratively with the faculty listed below who represent Cochrane, the WHO, and Cornell University.

 Julia Finkelstein is an assistant professor of epidemiology and nutrition in the Division of Nutritional Sciences at Cornell University, with expertise in the design and conduct of randomized trials and cohort studies in resource-limited settings.